The downtown Nashville skyline seen from across the Cumberland River just after sunrise.

 As for single-family homes, beautifully preserved and restored Victorian elements like ornate woodwork and wraparound front porches are the hallmarks of the neighborhood, which is one of the best places to live in Nashville for young adults.
 The houses in Germantown are generally fairly close together, which fosters a sense of community — but privacy and expansive, lush lawns?
 Not so much.

-Narrow, tree-lined streets and cobblestone sidewalks lead to some of the finest restaurants and shops in all of Nashville.
+Narrow, tree-lined streets and cobblestone sidewalks lead to some of the finest restaurants and shops in all the neighborhoods in Nashville.
 The award-winning Rolf and Daughters, now a Nashville classic and just as popular after more than a decade, welcomes guests for modern Italian in an industrial-chic atmosphere.
 And Geist Bar + Restaurant, which closed briefly following the 2020 tornado that ravaged the city, now features outdoor dining in a divine champagne garden — a far cry from the site’s original duty as a blacksmith shop.

 A small white brick home in the Music Row neighborhood of Nashville, Tennessee.